wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot-2.0.md

 - Log attacker behavior and extract useful insights
 - Allow brute force attempts after a defined number - Edit the config file
 - Lay the foundation for the next trial phase, of Splunk integration for log aggregation and analysis
+- Begin the trial phase of my ssh honeypot research in cowrie

 ---